 It is thus recommended that the city seek to improve its wayfinding system with the goal of (1) directing people arriving in cars to convenient parking, and (2) providing ample wayfinding for people walking within each district and between districts.
-The stakeholder committee for this project can work with the existing Wayfinding Committee to establish a budget and overall strategies for the project.
+The stakeholder committee for this project can work with the existing Wayfinding Committee to establish a

-- Key elements that are recommended for consideration are: - Consistent branding for public lots throughout the city, and consistent signage directing visitors to each lot. - Wayfinding signage for pedestrians within each district, showing pedestrians the direction and walking time to key destinations within each district.
+- Consistent branding for public lots throughout the city, and consistent signage directing visitors to each lot. - Wayfinding signage for pedestrians within each district, showing pedestrians the direction and walking time to key destinations within each district.